woodpecker-ci/woodpecker/docs/docs/20-usage/20-multi-pipeline.md

 By default, Woodpecker looks for the pipeline definition in `.woodpecker.yml` in the project root.

-The Multi-Pipeline feature allows the pipeline to be splitted to several files and placed in the `.woodpecker/` folder
+The Multi-Pipeline feature allows the pipeline to be split to several files and placed in the `.woodpecker/` folder.
+Only `.yml` will we used and files in any subfolders like `.woodpecker/sub-folder/test.yml` will be ignored.

 ## Rational